Probability current: Connection with classical mechanics

 in Cartesian coordinates is given by ∇S, where S is Hamilton's principal function.

+The de Broglie-Bohm theory equates the velocity with $\tfrac{\nabla S}{m}$ in general (not only in the classical limit) so it is always well defined.
+It is an interpretation of quantum mechanics.

 Motivation

 Continuity equation for quantum mechanics

-The definition of probability current and Schrödinger's equation can be used to derive the continuity equation, which has exactly the same forms as those for hydrodynamics and electromagnetism:
+The definition of probability current and Schrödinger's equation can be used to derive the continuity equation, which has exactly the same forms as those for hydrodynamics and electromagnetism.